nidhi31jain/teachme/touchpoint.md

   - hashCode
   - wait , Causes the current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.
   - Notify all - Wakes up a single thread that is waiting on this object's monitor.

+# Initialization
+## Static field
+- Using static block
+## Instance field
+- Using final methods or initializer blocks

 # Interface
 - Provides contract between class and the real world